walkerRnD/codebuff/web/knowledge.md

-# Manicode Web Application Knowledge
+# Codebuff Web Application Knowledge

 ## Authentication and Login System

-The authentication system in Manicode's web application plays a crucial role in integrating with the npm app (CLI) to provide a seamless login experience.
+The authentication system in Codebuff's web application plays a crucial role in integrating with the npm app (CLI) to provide a seamless login experience.
 Here's what the web app needs to focus on:

 ### Web App's Role in Authentication